LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 ### Documentation

 To provide comprehensive documentation for the end-user, the source code is documented using Python-\href{https://peps.python.org/pep-0257/}{Docstrings} and the Python type annotations.
 The use of type annotations also simplifies further development, as modern (+ide)s can more reliably display methods to the user as an assistance.
-It is implemented in listing \ref{lst:pydocstring}.
+It is implemented in Listing \ref{lst:pydocstring}.

 \newpage